The Modern Lake Conroe Home We Couldn’t Find, So We Built It

 That long process has only reinforced something I often tell clients: construction is not the finish line.”

-In our great room, one of the most transformative additions was the custom motorized sheer drapery.
-In 2025, we installed approximately 24 feet of double split-draw motorized drapery hardware and custom sheers across the wall of large sliding glass doors.
+In our great room, one of the most transformative additions was the custom motorized shades for light control and sun protection.
+In 2025, we layered on approximately 24 feet of double split-draw motorized drapery hardware and custom sheers across the wall of large sliding glass doors.

 In a modern home with large expanses of glass, window treatments are not optional afterthoughts.
 They affect light control, privacy, softness, acoustics, and the way a room feels throughout the day.
 The sheers changed the space immediately.
 They softened the architecture without hiding it, filtered the light beautifully, and gave the room a more finished, livable quality.